The Berkeley Arms Tewkesbury

 Dog Friendly like many other shops, pubs and cafes in Tewkesbury.

 The Berkeley Arms is a Grade II listed building.
-There have been many improvements to the premises over at least 800 years, the surviving oldest part being a 12th century barn, now a medieval style dinning area.
+There have been many improvements to the premises over at least 800 years, the surviving oldest substantial part being an 11th century barn, now a medieval style dinning area.

 Before the 1850's the Berkeley Arms was known as the 'Queen's Arms', however the former landlord 'Sam Pearse' was made bankrupt in 1843.
 He had borrowed £2,000 against the pub, much more than it's value at the time.